tbrandle/template_blog/_test/testEDITED.md

       appropriate.
     content: >-
-      Many of the commercial areas in the Brooks Area Regional Center are aging.
-This makes them vulnerable to decline and displacement if land use measures are not in place to encourage business retention, property maintenance, renovation and adaptive re-use.
+      Many of the commercial areas in the Brooks Area Regional Center are aging.  asdfdsfThis makes them vulnerable to decline and displacement if land use measures are not in place to encourage business retention, property maintenance, renovation and adaptive re-use.
 Maintaining existing businesses and commercial areas promotes stability in property values for the area and ensures adequate commercial and employment accessibility for the surrounding neighborhoods.
 Encouraging and supporting higher-intensity development and a mix of uses through Mixed-Use land use designations can support these goals.
 Measures that accommodate revitalization efforts and business vitality should be employed in commercial areas where preservation of existing businesses of value to the community.
     image: null
     image-2: null